 What is Spanish Chorizo vs. Mexican Chorizo?

 The Mexican version is fresh, raw pork which is typically seasoned with vinegar and a variety of chile peppers.
-Mexican chorizo can be quite complex with the brighter spiciness of chile peppers that are not smoked.

 They are both excellent however and if your dish calls for Spanish and all there is in the store is Mexican, use it!
-You will end up with a different dish but it will still be a robust flavor-filled dish.
+Just know that you will need to cook the Mexican chorizo as it is raw.

-Fresh Mexican chorizo is often referred to as soft ‘cooking’ chorizo.
-Cooking chorizo comes in pieces of sausages and it is common to remove the sausage casing and crumble the chorizo into a skillet.
+‘Cooking’ chorizo comes in pieces of sausages and it is common to remove the sausage casing and crumble the chorizo into a skillet.

 The basic way to cook Mexican fresh chorizo is: